 In this unit, students focus on language change.
-Languages are dynamic and language change is an inevitable and a continuous process.
-Students consider factors contributing to change over time in the English language and factors contributing to the spread of English.
-They explore texts from the past and from the present, considering how all subsystems of the language system are affected - phonetics and phonology, morphology and lexicology, syntax, discourse and semantics.
-Attitudes to language change vary considerably and these are also considered.
-In addition to developing an understanding of how English has been transformed over the centuries, students explore the various possibilities for the future of English.
-They consider how the global spread of English has led to a diversification of the language and to English now being used by more people as an additional or a foreign language than as a first language.
-Contact between English and other languages has led to the development of geographical and ethnic varieties, but has also hastened the decline of indigenous languages.
-Students consider the cultural repercussions of the spread of English.
+Languages are dynamic and language change is an inevitable and continuous process.
+Students consider factors contributing to change in the English language over time and factors contributing to the spread of English.
+They explore texts from the past and from the present and consider how language change affects each of the subsystems of language - phonetics and phonology, morphology, lexicology, syntax, discourse, and pragmatics and semantics.
+Students also consider how attitudes to language change can vary markedly.
+In addition to developing an understanding of how English has been transformed, they consider how the global spread of English has led to a diversification of the language and to English now being used by more people as an additional or a foreign language than as a first language.
+Students investigate how contact between English and other languages has led to the development of geographical and ethnic varieties but has also hastened the decline of the languages of indigenous peoples.
+They consider the cultural repercussions of the spread of English.

-Unit 3 Language variation and social purpose
+Unit 3 Language variation and purpose

-In this unit students investigate English language in contemporary Australian social settings, along a continuum of informal and formal registers.
-They consider language as a means of social interaction, exploring how through written and spoken texts we communicate information, ideas, attitudes, prejudices and ideological stances.
-Students examine the stylistic features of formal and informal language in both spoken and written modes: the grammatical and discourse structure of language; the choice and meanings of words within texts; how words are combined to convey a message; the purpose in conveying a message; and the particular context in which a message is conveyed.
-Students learn how to describe the interrelationship between words, sentences and text as a means of exploring how texts construct message and meaning.
-Students consider how texts are influenced by the situational and cultural contexts in which they occur.
-They examine how function, field, mode, setting and the relationships between participants all contribute to a person's language choices, as do the values, attitudes and beliefs held by participants and the wider community.
-Students learn how speakers and writers select features from within particular stylistic variants, or registers, and this in turn establishes the degree of formality within a discourse.
+In this unit students investigate English language in contemporary Australian settings.
+They consider language as a means of interaction, exploring how through written and spoken texts we communicate information, ideas, attitudes, prejudices and ideological stances.
+Students examine the features of formal and informal language in both spoken and written language modes; the grammatical and discourse structure of language; the choice and meanings of words within texts; how words are combined to convey a message; the role played by the functions of language when conveying a message; and the particular context in which a message is conveyed.
+Students learn how to describe the interrelationship between words, sentences and text and explore how texts present message and meaning.
+Students learn that language choices are always influenced by the function, register and tenor, and the situational and cultural contexts in which they occur.
+They learn that the situational elements of a language exchange, such as the field, language mode, setting and text type, influence language choice, as do the values, attitudes and beliefs held by participants and the wider community.
+Students learn how speakers and writers select language features and how this in turn establishes the degree of formality within a discourse.
 They learn how language can be indicative of relationships, power structures and purpose through the choice of a particular variety of language and through the ways in which language varieties are used in processes of inclusion and exclusion.